What are Opiates?

 Other effects include:

-What are the Signs of Opiate Addiction?
+What Are the Signs of Opiate Addiction?

 The signs of opiate addiction can vary between individuals and can be physical, psychological, and behavioral.